ibm-cloud-docs/vpc/advanced-vpc-routing.md

-# Setting up advanced routing in VPC
+# Setting up advanced routing
 {: #advanced-routing}

-You can control the flow of network traffic in your VPC by configuring VPC routes.
-Use VPC routes to specify the next hop for packets, based on their destination addresses.
+You can control the flow of network traffic in your VPC by configuring routes.
+Use routes to specify the next hop for packets, based on their destination addresses.
 {:shortdesc}

 Separate route tables exist for each zone in your VPC.
 When a packet leaves a subnet, it is evaluated against the route table in the subnet's zone to determine where to send the packet next.
 Each route table has a default route, but you can add custom static routes to your routing tables.